nleanba/typst-theoretic/src/base.typ

 }

 /// List all solutions, if any.
+/// Should not be used more than once in a document, as this might break links.
 ///
 /// See @_thm_solutions for how it looks.
-/// Currently not customizable, working on it.
 /// -> content
 #let solutions(
-  // Title/heading to use.
+  /// Title/heading to use.
   /// -> content
   title: "Solutions",
+  /// Which theorem function to use for the solutions.
+  /// -> function
+  theorem-function: theorem,
+  /// Supplement to use for the solution theorems.
+Change this e.g. for localization.
+  /// -> content
+  supplement: "Solution",
 ) = context {
   let sols = query(<_thm>).filter(m => m.value.solution != none and m.value.solution != [])
   if sols.len() > 0 {